clearly-outsane/BeTheChange/README.md

-#BeTheChange - HCI final project
+# BeTheChange - HCI final project

 To run do npm install and then npm start

-Dont by : Vinay Sateesh
+Done by : Vinay Sateesh